aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-emf-to-pdf-aspose-imaging-java/_index.md

 }
 ```

-**Explanation:** This snippet checks the validity of an EMF file's header.
-If the check fails, it throws a runtime exception to alert you about the issue.
+**Explanation:** The snippet reads the EMF header and throws an exception if the file is invalid, preventing downstream errors.

-#### Set Up PDF Conversion Options
+### Step 3: Set Up PDF Conversion Options

-**Overview:** Before converting an EMF file to PDF, configure rasterization and conversion settings.
+**Overview:** Configure rasterization and PDF settings before saving.

 ```java
 import com.aspose.imaging.Color;